phonegap-build/docs-en/3.1.0/support/getting_help.md

 ### Having Issues With a Core-Plugin?

-Core plugins are maintained by the Cordova team, head over to the
+Core plugins are maintained by the <a href="http://cordova.io">Apache Cordova</a> team.
+Please contact them by heading over to the
   <a href="https://groups.google.com/forum/#!forum/phonegap" target="_blank">Cordova/PhoneGap Google Group</a>
-and post a question.
+and posting a question.

 Quite a few maintainers monitor the group and you should be able to get a solution to your issue or question in a relatively quick manner.